-Verbatim (audio responses provided by the players) Dimensions and levels POV_9: Because all the evidence were consistent Source na Certainty na
+Verbatim (audio responses provided by the players) Dimensions and levels BOV 0.
+Because all the middle completent Source na POV_9: Because an the evidence were consistent Certainty na

 Given the researchers and game designers' expectations, the current solution for Geome falls short.
 Indeed, Students should scrutinize media information and delve into various investigative elements of the enigma.